Wynyard Church of England Primary School Statement of British Values

 - implementing our procedures and protocols for dealing with any behavioural or bullying issues and the very rare incidents of racial, homophobic and other forms of discrimination, which demonstrates to pupils that we take these issues very seriously, mirroring the attitudes of British society.

-We uphold the British value of individual liberty and work to identify and combat discrimination by:
+We uphold the British value of individual liberty by:

 - teaching an understanding of the concept of freedom and choice.